Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/bandit/README.md

 for i in $(ls); do echo $i ; done
 ```

-(for actual challange, had to find which dashed file contained an ASCII text:
+(for actual challenge, had to find which dashed file contained an ASCII text:

 ```bash
 for i in $(ls); do file ./$i; done